Jewel of the eastern Bay of Plenty

 Balancing development and recreational activities in the Harbour and catchment with protection or enhancement of natural and cultural values is the greatest challenge faced by the area.

-In 2002, the Bay of Plenty Regional Council launched a process to find out what the local community and organisations valued about the Harbour and how it should be managed.
-The result of this process was the Ohiwa Harbour Strategy.
-The major themes and values that emerged from the Ohiwa Harbour Strategy consultation include:
+In 2002, the Bay of Plenty Regional Council launched a consultation process to find out what the local community and organisations valued about the Harbour and how it should be managed.
+The result of this process was the Ohiwa Harbour Strategy (OHS).

 - Health of the estuary